Eve-ning/glcm-cupy/docs/_sources/index.rst.txt

     >>> g.shape
     (1074, 1914, 3, 6)

-The last dimension of `g` is the GLCM Features.
+Last dimension of `g` is the GLCM Features.

 To retrieve a GLCM Feature: